How To Write Lean Code

 This null evaluation feature is, in a way, available in C# as the "?." operator: here (see the wishlist here).
 Unfortunately, this operator still leads to complex expressions due to the fact that when used with scalars it returns a nullable scalar and this requires special handling in code which expects a simple scalar.

-A truly interesting pattern is the non nullable reference types, where the compiler provides support for passing data around which may not be null; the compiler would enforce this during compilation.
-Sadly, for .Net, for example, the people who work on it say it's too complex to introduce now.
-You can read more about this pattern here and here.
-A possible current solution can be found here (using NullGuard).
+A truly interesting pattern is the non nullable reference types (https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references), where the compiler provides support for passing data around which may not be null; the compiler would enforce this during compilation.
+You can read more about the history (was too complex.) of this pattern here and here; a solution before this pattern was this (using NullGuard).

 An interesting pattern is one which supports Antony Hoare's opinion, the one who introduced null references in modern programming languages, that "[null reference] has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years."